Headline

 Will Eliminate 50 Percent

 The other 50 per cent of workers will be eliminated from the Hungarian "economic life," the broadcast said.
-It added that the problem of maintaining production prevented the discharge of all Jewish workers from their jobs.
+It added that the only problem of maintaining production prevented the discharge of all Jewish workers from their jobs.

 The newest anti-Jewish actions will be undertaken by Oct.
 1, the broadcast said.

-Travel Rejected
+Travel Restricted

 Announcement of the new decree followed official government statements that all Jews would be required to wear "distinctive signs" and that they could not travel on ships, railroads or buses without "written consent of the authorities."